andrewjw/site/_posts/2017-10-25-network-booting-a-raspberry-pi-mythtv-frontend.md

 do it for him, but with the overcomplicated setup that we had it would take him several years longer before he could learn the right sequence of buttons.

-I've been a <a href="http://www.mythtv.org">MythTV</a> user for well over ten years, and all our TV watching is done through it.
+I've been a [MythTV](http://www.mythtv.org) user for well over ten years, and all our TV watching is done through it.
 At this stage with our history of recorded shows and a carefully curated list of recording rules switching would be a big pain, so I wanted to try and simplify the user experience, even if it means complicating the setup somewhat.